 We all know that George Heriot founded one of Edinburgh's most famous schools - but did you know he was also a goldsmith?
 And not any old goldsmith - Heriot was Court Goldsmith to King James VI and his wife Anne of Denmark.
-At the Museum of Edinburgh this morning you can hear about Mr Heriot and some other well known individuals - and discover some treasures, such as the Scottish crown, important national Prince Charles Edward Stuart's travelling canteen and the gold аt Leith races in talk won a b y Dalgleish, Keeper of Scottish History and Archaeology at the National Museum of Scotland.
+At the Museum of Edinburgh this morning you can hear about Mr Heriot and some other well known individuals - and discover some important national treasures, such as the Scottish crown, Prince Charles Edward Stuart's travelling canteen and the gold won at Leith races - in prizes а talk by George Dalgleish, Keeper of Scottish History and Archaeology at the National Museum of Scotland.
 George will discuss the work and craft organisation of goldsmiths and silversmiths in Scotland from the 16th to the 20th century.